-UPDATE: I have taught GameScenes.
-Art in the Age of Videogames at IULM University, in Milan, in the Fall of 2014.
+UPDATE: GameScenes.
+Art in the Age of Videogames is now part of the MA Program in Game Design at IULM University, in Milan, Italy (Fall 2017).

 ART IN THE AGE OF VIDEOGAMES

 Spring Semester 2014